Call us

 A No Claim Bonus or No Claim Discount in health insurance is a percentage discount that is applied to your overall premium amount on renewal in the next policy year if you have not filed any claims in the previous policy year.

 After your health insurance claim with Tata AIA has been filed and settled, your policy coverage (sum insured) will be reduced by your claim amount.
-For example, if you have a policy with a sum insured of ₹5 lakhs and raise a claim for ₹3 lakhs.
+As an example, if you have a health plan with a sum insured of 5 lakhs and file a claim for 3 lakhs, your health insurance coverage will be 2 lakhs after your insurer settles.

 Popular Searches